Serbian Orthodox Church: Serbian Archbishopric

-In 1253 the see was transferred to the Monastery of Peć by archbishop Arsenije.
-The Serbian primates had since moved between the two.
-Sometime between 1276 and 1292 the Cumans burned the Žiča monastery, and King Stefan Milutin (1282–1321) renovated it in 1292–1309, during the office of Jevstatije II.
-In 1289–1290, the chief treasures of the ruined monastery, including the remains of Saint Jevstatije I, were transferred to Monastery of Peć.
-During the rule of the same king, the Monastery of Gračanica was also renewed, and during the reign of King Stefan Uroš III (1321–1331), the Monastery of Dečani was built, under the supervision of Archbishop Danilo II.
+In 1253, the seat of the Serbian Archbishopric was transferred from Žiča to the Peć Monastery by Archbishop Arsenije I. Thereafter the Serbian primates alternated between the two seats.
+Sometime between 1276 and 1292, Cuman forces burned Žiča Monastery, prompting King Stefan Milutin (1282–1321) to restore it between 1292 and 1309, during the patriarchate of Jevstatije II.
+Between 1289 and 1290 the monastery's principal treasures, including the relics of Jevstatije I, were transferred to Peć Monastery.
+During Milutin's reign the Gračanica Monastery was built, while under his successor, King Stefan Uroš III, the Visoki Dečani Monastery was constructed under the supervision of Archbishop Danilo II.

-Medieval Patriarchate (1346–1463)
+First Patriarchate of Peć

-The status of the Serbian Orthodox Church grew along with the expansion and heightened prestige of the Serbian kingdom.
-After King Stefan Dušan assumed the imperial title of tsar, the Serbian Archbishopric was correspondingly raised to the rank of Patriarchate in 1346.
-In the century that followed, the Serbian Church achieved its greatest power and prestige.
-In the 14th century Serbian Orthodox clergy had the title of protos at Mount Athos.
+The status of the Serbian Archbishopric developed in parallel with the territorial expansion and increasing prestige of the Serbian Kingdom.
+Over the following century, the Serbian Church reached the height of its power and influence within the medieval Serbian state and the broader Eastern Orthodox world.
+By the 14th century, Serbian Orthodox clergy had the title of protos at Mount Athos.